 - The names and relevant personal information of those involved (license plates, contact info)

 - Insurance information + policy numbers

 - The name and contact information of witnesses

 While it is not absolutely necessary to gather this information yourself, as a professional investigator will also likely try to gather this information, it can nonetheless be useful in making sure that evidence to support your claim isn’t lost in the bustle following an accident.

 When you are allowed to leave, you will want to contact your doctor in order to be checked and treated for injuries, including those you may not be aware of.
-You will also want to contact a Personal Injury Attorney, to help you form your case and to assist you in dealing with insurance, and your insurance to alert them that you have been in an accident.
+You will also want to contact an injury attorney, to help you form your case and to assist you in dealing with insurance, and your insurance to alert them that you have been in an accident.

-The short answer to this question is Yes.
-You should try and make sure that you see a doctor after a car accident as soon as reasonably possible, ideally within a day or two of your accident.
+The short answer to this question is, “yes”.
+You should try and make sure that you see a doctor after an auto crash as soon as reasonably possible, ideally within a day or two of your accident.
 The adrenaline from an accident can lead to overlooking your injuries, and the impact from even a relatively minor accident can result in injuries that you may not be aware of at the time.

 Because you may not have the opportunity to properly brace yourself for the impact from a collision, your body may suffer from whiplash or other kinds of damage even if the accident did not result in significant damage to your car.
 It is important to your recovery that you address these as soon as possible before they can be unknowingly worsened through time or other activities.

 Insurance companies are very likely to check to see if you promptly sought out medical attention after an accident.
 Failure to promptly seek medical attention after an accident can make negotiating with insurance more difficult, and can damage your claim if you eventually decide to take it to court if the other party claims that your injuries were not from the accident and may have come from somewhere else.